tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 Additional Test should be added to `burn-tensor` under [`burn-tensor/src/tests/ops/{op_name}.rs`](https://github.com/tracel-ai/burn/burn-tensor/src/tests/ops/powf.rs), inserting the module name into `burn-tensor/src/tests/ops/mod.rs`.
 Then add it to the `testgen_all` macro under `burn-tensor/src/tests/mod.rs`.
-This test is automatically added to the backends so it isn't necessary to add them there, save for those that require specific testing such as`burn-autodiff`
+This macro is called from the `lib.rs` file in each backend, which autogenerates the tests for that specific backend.
+It isn't necessary to define tests in the backends directly, save for those that require specific testing such as`burn-autodiff`

 ## Adding the Op to the burn-autodiff

 Since this is probably the hardest and the least straightforward, we'll cover this backend separately.
-Burn-autodiff enables other backends to use autodifferentiation[^2].
+Burn-autodiff enables other backends to use autodifferentiation[^autodiff].
 Ops for float types are implemented in [burn-autodiff/src/ops/tensor.rs](https://github.com/tracel-ai/burn/blob/e1d873abe2c2fa0bb316719c4761eaf796291166/burn-autodiff/src/ops/tensor.rs#L1523) and need to:

-1. define a unit struct [^3] that implements a backward (pass) function
+1. define a unit struct [^absolute_units] that implements a backward (pass) function
 2. Within the backward function, as this is an elementwise binary operation it implements the binary function (from backward.rs under the same directory), the last 2 arguments are two closures that define the left and right partial derivatives.